-- Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities (the consolidated Entity has no such financial instruments) - · Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3: inputs for the asset or liability that are not based on observable market data.
+- Level 2: inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly - Level 3: inputs for the asset or liability that are not based on observable market data.

 The fair value heirachy applied to each category of financial asset and liability is noted in brackets below.